SALVATIONAL PERFECTION REQUIRED

 Revelation 22:11: ”He that is unjust, let him be unjust still: and he which is filthy, let him be filthy still: and he that is righteous, let him be righteous still: and he that is holy, let him be holy still.”

-CHRISTIANS WILL CEASE TO SIN (MY FAVORITE BIBLE COMMENTATOR)
+CHRISTIANS MUST PERFECT THEIR CHARACTER (MY FAVORITE BIBLE COMMENTATOR)

 “There is no safety nor repose nor justification in transgression of the Law.
 Man cannot hope to stand innocent before God, and at peace with Him through the merits of Christ, while he continues in sin.
 He must cease to transgress and become loyal and true.”
 1SM:213.